The Executive Remuneration Review: Germany

 The German Capital Investment Act (GCIA) implements the AIFMD (and the UCITS Directive) into German law.
 As a result, the following applies to both AIF and UCITS management companies.

-The GCIA117 provides for regulations regarding the remuneration of an investment fund manager's senior management and employees who either exercise control functions, whose professional activities have a material impact on the fund's risk profile (risk-takers) or who receive a total remuneration that takes them into the same remuneration bracket as senior management and risk-takers.
+The GCIA124 provides for regulations regarding the remuneration of an investment fund manager's senior management and employees who exercise control functions, whose professional activities have a material impact on the fund's risk profile (risk-takers) or who receive a total remuneration that takes them into the same remuneration bracket as senior management and risk-takers.
 In particular, the remuneration system of investment fund managers must promote sound and effective risk management; it must be in line with the business strategy, objectives, values and interests of the fund; any variable remuneration must be assessed over multiple years appropriate to the life cycle of the funds managed by the relevant company; and there must be an appropriate balance between fixed and variable components.

 Developments and conclusions